 Yes, it is possible for study abroad courses to count as upper level LALS courses; however, you will need to meet with the faculty liaison for LALS to have your request approved.

 - SIT/Peru: Indigenous Peoples and Globalization

 - IES/ Quito: Area Studies and Language Program

 - CIEE/ Liberal Arts Program in Sao Paulo

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer LALS coursework.
 Click on "Advanced Search" to find programs with internship options.
 Additional programs might have acceptable coursework, but this list shows the primary locations where previous Brandeis students in LALS have studied.

 Each academic department and program has a study abroad liaison who can answer questions about receiving major/minor credit and help you make choices about your study abroad program.
 You should speak with this faculty member before you go abroad, and again once you have returned.

-The liaison for Latin American and Latino Studies is Prof. Elizabeth Ferry.
+The liaison for Latin American and Latino Studies is Prof. Charles Golden.

 It is your responsibility to ensure that the Latin American and Latino Studies study abroad liaison receives copies of all official paperwork regarding your study abroad.
 To ensure this, you will need to contact the Office of Study Abroad.
 Please keep all materials (syllabi, handouts, exercises, quizzes, exams, papers) from each course for which you hope to receive credit in case questions arise.